- Hi, I am Kunal Sarpal, a Company Secretary and a Bachelor of Law from India.

 2016

 - Big clients started coming in and even retainers.
 The team jumped to 7.
 I started teaching as well.
 Bigger office.
 New partners came in.
-We started a branch at Mumbai.
+We started a branch in Mumbai.

 - Once our firm started getting a good reputation, our proposals started getting accepted from larger companies which gave us our first break into monthly retainers.